strimzi/strimzi-kafka-oauth/README.md

 Support for this works specifically with Keycloak Authorization Services.

 By default, authorization is not enabled on Kafka Broker.
-There is `kafka.security.authorizer.AclAuthorizer` that comes with Kafka out-of-the-box and works with Zookeeper, and `org.apache.kafka.metadata.authorizer.StandardAuthorizer` that works in KRaft mode.
-They behave the same and handle the standard Kafka ACL based permissions as documented in [Kafka Documentation](https://kafka.apache.org/documentation/).
+There is `org.apache.kafka.metadata.authorizer.StandardAuthorizer` that comes with Kafka and handles the standard Kafka ACL based permissions as documented in [Kafka Documentation](https://kafka.apache.org/documentation/).

 Strimzi Kafka OAuth provides an alternative authorizer - `io.strimzi.kafka.oauth.server.authorizer.KeycloakAuthorizer`.
 `KeycloakAuthorizer` uses the access token and the Token Endpoint of the same Keycloak realm used for OAuth2 authentication as a source of permission grants for the authenticated session.

-Note: In `Kafka` versions prior to 3.3.x `io.strimzi.kafka.oauth.server.authorizer.KeycloakRBACAuthorizer` class should be used for the authorizer.
-For latest versions of `Kafka` the `KeycloakAuthorizer` which supports both KRaft mode and Zookeeper mode should be used.
-The `KeycloakAuthorizer` detects the runtime environment, and delegates to `ACLAuthorizer` when in Zookeeper mode, and to `StandardAuthorizer` when in KRaft mode (as detected based on the presence of `process.roles` config property).
+The `KeycloakAuthorizer` detects the runtime environment, and delegates to `StandardAuthorizer` when in KRaft mode (as detected based on the presence of `process.roles` config property).

+Note: Since version 0.16.0 of this project the Kafka ACL delegation (`strimzi.authorization.delegate.to.kafka.acl=true`) is no longer supported in Zookeeper mode.
+If you want to keep using it, you should upgrade your nodes to KRaft mode.

 #### Enabling the KeycloakAuthorizer